Easy Tarte Tatin

 Serve after letting cool for 15 minutes.

-More Fall Dessert Recipes You’ll Love!
+More Apple Recipes You’ll Love!

 overhead view of tarte tatin on a plate.

-5 from 13 votes
+5 from 15 votes

 Easy Tarte Tatin

-This take on a classic French apple pastry dessert, Tarte Tatin, is easy enough to make any night of the week!
+This take on a classic French apple pastry dessert, tarte Tatin, is easy enough to make any night of the week!

 Prep: 15 minutes